DataIntellectTech/TorQ/docs/Overview.md

 have tried to make it as descriptive as possible, so perhaps that will suffice.
 The first place to look will be in the config files, the main one being \$KDBCONFIG/settings/default.q.
 This should contain a lot of information on what can be modified.
+There is also a cheatsheet contained within the documentation.
 In addition:

 -   We have added a load of usage information: